darthmayhem/Aequilibrium/part-1/README.md

 ## Developer Notes and Assumptions

-* Assumes a non empty array of integer values for input.
+* Assumes a non empty array of only integer values for input.
 All other inputs are determined invalid.